 As time passed, the economy grew and the Netherlands became a successful area.
 The 13th and 14th centuries were a time of building castles and other important structures.
 Just as infrastructure grew, so too did the power of the Catholic church.
 Beginning in the 14th century, Amsterdam emerged as a leading city as a result of strong workers and prosperous trading.

 The 15th century witnessed a power shift in the Netherlands as Protestantism began to replace Catholicism.
 This change happened at the same time that the Lower Countries came under Charles V, the King of Spain and a Catholic Habsburg emperor.
-A Catholic monarch did not suit the Netherlands, who had become major players in the Reformation.
+A Catholic monarch did not suit the Netherlands, which had become a major player in the Reformation.
 In 1555, Charles relinquished the throne to his son, Philip II.

 For the first three-quarters of the 17th century, the Netherlands enjoyed a “Golden Age”.
 With the establishment of the United East India Company in 1602, the Dutch departed on many successful explorations and trading missions.
 They reached the Spice Islands (Indonesia) and became a very important maritime player.